-The title alone of Sarah’s cinnamon roll sugar cookies put it on our must trial list, but the actual recipe is what made these a grand prize winner.
+The title alone of Sarah’s gluten-free and vegan cinnamon roll sugar cookies put it on our must trial list, but the actual recipe is what made these a grand prize winner.
 Not only was every last tender spiced cookie devoured in 24 hours (even by sweets lovers who could eat both gluten and eggs!), but the process for making these is just so perfect.
 Sarah’s instructions are seamless, allowing us to flow perfectly in the kitchen, creating relatively elaborate cookies in what seemed like no time at all.

 And did I mention, it was a dairy-free recipe contest, not a gluten-free one?
 Yes, for those of you who are tempted to turn your nose up at this recipe simply because it’s gluten-free, I should note that it beat out many gluten-filled submissions!
 That said, I believe you could successfully make these cinnamon roll sugar cookies with traditional flour – just see my note below.

-Special Diet Notes & Options: Cinnamon Roll Sugar Cookies
+Special Diet Notes: Cinnamon Roll Sugar Cookies

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.